demoray/azure-pim-cli/README.md

           [default: 480]

+      --verbose...
+          Increase logging verbosity.
+Provide repeatedly to increase the verbosity

       --config <CONFIG>
           Path to a JSON config file containing a set of roles to elevate

           Example config file: ` [ { "role": "Owner", "scope": "/subscriptions/00000000-0000-0000-0000-000000000000" }, { "role": "Owner", "scope": "/subscriptions/00000000-0000-0000-0000-000000000001" } ] `

+      --quiet
+          Only show errors

       --role <ROLE=SCOPE>
           Specify a role to elevate